IKSG/nsf-file-server/README.md

 * `SFTPNSFPath`: the path to the NSF to use as a file store.
 Defaults to `filestore.nsf` and can be either a base database path or an API path in "server!!path.nsf" format
 * `SFTPNSFPort`: the port used by the SFTP server.
 Defaults to `9022`

+### Authentication

+The spawned SSH server uses the current server's Domino directories for authentication.
+It supports two methods:

+- Password authentication using the "HTTPPassword" item in the user's person document
+- RSA public key authentication using a public key stored in the "sshPublicKey" item in the user's person document.
+This should be a text item containing the same contents as a "id_rsa.pub" file from OpenSSH

 ## Building